elkcityhazard/chef-frank/content/chef-franks-seasoning-recipes/scalloped-potatoes-grandmas-comfort-food/index.md

   - Casserole

 ---
-Quick Easy Scalloped Potatoes is Grandma&#8217;s recipe and will satisfy any appetite.
+Quick Scalloped Potatoes is Grandma&#8217;s recipe and will satisfy any appetite.
 Add [ham][1] to this Scalloped Potato recipe for a wonderful comfort food a cold winter day.

 ## Scalloped Potatoes Ingredients